rich-dobbs-13440/chromatofore-octoprint-plugin/raw_README.md

-# OctoPrint plug-in for the Chromatofore Filament Changer
+# OctoPrint plug-in for the Chromatofore Filament Exchanger

 **Description:**

-Chromatofore is an affordable automatic filament changer tailored for entry-level Bowden 3D printers such as the Creality Ender 3 v2 and CR-6 SE.
+Chromatofore is an affordable automatic filament exchanger tailored for entry-level Bowden 3D printers such as the Creality Ender 3 v2 and CR-6 SE.

-This Chromatofore plugin integrates the filament changer with the OctoPrint 3D print server running on a Raspberry Pi.
+This Chromatofore plugin integrates the filament exchanger with the OctoPrint 3D print server running on a Raspberry Pi.
 The plugin enables users to:
-- Specify the configuration of the filament changer's electronic components.
+- Specify the configuration of the filament exchanger's electronic components.
-- Test the changer's functionality and setup.
+- Test the exchanger's functionality and setup.
 - Change filaments through the OctoPrint web interface.
 - Automatically change filaments during a print job.